Cold sores are small, fluid-filled blisters which typically appear around the mouth.

 Herpes, the virus responsible for these unsightly lesions, is not always active.
 During its inactive phase, the virus resides in the nerves of the spin.
 HSV-1 may lay dormant for weeks, months or even years before causing another outbreak.

-Some people notice a tingling or stinging sensation at the site at which the cold sore will appear.
+Some people notice a tingling or stinging sensation at the site where the cold sore will appear.
 In many cases, it's not apparent that the virus has affected the skin until a cold sore appears.

-It is unlikely that you will experience any other symptoms during recurrent outbreaks of cold sores.
+You will unlikely experience any other symptoms during recurrent outbreaks of cold sores.

 If you suspect a cold sore may be forming, you should take necessary precautions to prevent the spread of the virus to other people.

-There are a number of triggers which may cause cold sores to appear.
+There are several triggers which may cause cold sores to appear.

 Possible triggers include:

-Using antivirals, while the cold sore is in its early stages of development, can speed up the recovery time, but cannot be used to prevent the formation of future cold sores.
+Antivirals, while the cold sore is in its early stages of development, can speed up the recovery time but cannot be used to prevent the formation of future cold sores.

 Once HSV-1 is present in your body, it is near impossible to completely prevent a cold sore from appearing.